petr-kalinin/progtexts2/python_basics_en/5_float.rst

 Floating-point numbers
 ======================

-Real numbers include, roughly speaking, both integers and fractions.
-Floating-point numbers are kind of "approximation for real numbers" used in computers.
+Besides integers, sometimes you need to work with real numbers.
+Roughly speaking, real numbers include both integers and fractions.
+And *floating-point numbers* are kind of approximation for real numbers which is used in computers.
-Of course, they often appear in tasks, but operating with them arises serious problems which typically are not described in a common programming book.
+Of course, they often appear in tasks, but operating with them arises serious problems which are often left unreviewed in common programming books.

 In fact, this topic is unexpectedly complicated.
 Try to understand everything that is written in this section, but if you don't understand something at first, it's okay.
-The main thing is two rules for working with floating-point numbers, which will be given below.
+The main thing you should know is two rules for working with floating-point numbers, which will be given below.

 Floating-point notation
 -----------------------